TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 ## Summary

-[Obey](https://github.com/TechnologyAdvice/obey) was developed to support an area of development that often times doesn't get enough attention, or tackles validation by assuming a datasource will handle it for you.
+[Obey](https://github.com/TechnologyAdvice/obey) was developed to support an area of development that oftentimes doesn't get enough attention, or tackles validation by assuming a datasource will handle it for you.

-Our team wanted a way to centralize our data validation and modelling in one place, stop relying on after-the-fact error handling and injecting validation logic into places it shouldn't be, but more than anything we wrote it to be flexible and easy to work with.
+We wrote [Obey](https://github.com/TechnologyAdvice/obey) to centralize our data validation and modelling in one place, stop relying on after-the-fact error handling and injecting validation logic into places it shouldn't be, but more than anything we wrote it to be flexible and easy to work with.

 In addition to what is show above, Obey provides numerous other tools for modelling and validation: